Get a Valuation

 Put Down The First Payment For Rent and Deposit

-You will need to put down the first month’s rent in advance, along with the full deposit which will be held until the tenancy ends.
+You will need to pay the first month’s rent in advance, along with the full deposit, which will be held until the tenancy ends.

-Landlords can ask for up to 5 weeks’ worth of rent for properties with an annual rent total under £50,000.
-For properties with an annual rent total over this amount, the landlord can request up to 6 weeks’ worth of rent.
+Landlords can request up to 5 weeks’ rent for properties with an annual rent total under £50,000.
+For properties with an annual rent total over this amount, the landlord can request up to 6 weeks’ rent.

 Arrange a Move-in Date